Overcoming Tight Constraints in Soft Happy Colouring: Experimental results

 Figure~\ref{fig:ce-hist} consists of six histograms that illustrate the differential performance distributions of the algorithms with respect to the ratio of $\rho$-happy vertices, $\alpha(\sigma)$.
 The highest-performing algorithms, {\sf CE+LS} (with a Mean of 0.904) and {\sf MA+RLS(LS)} (Mean 0.891), exhibit distributions that are highly concentrated and sharply peaked near $\alpha(\sigma)=1.0$, thereby demonstrating their superior solution quality and robust consistency.
 A similar trend, though slightly less concentrated, is observed for {\sf MA(Rnd)} (Mean 0.886).
-In contrast to {\sf CE+LS} and {\sf MA+RLS(LS)}, the {\sf MA(LMC)} algorithm (Mean 0.831) displays a bimodal distribution, a higher peak near 0.0, indicating a lack of consistent convergence and occasional poor results that lower the average.
+In contrast to {\sf CE+LS} and {\sf MA+RLS(LS)}, the {\sf MA(LMC)} algorithm (Mean 0.831) displays an almost similar distribution, with a higher peak near 0.0, indicating a lack of consistent convergence and occasional poor results that lower the average.
 The algorithms with the lowest mean performance, {\sf CE} (Mean 0.253) and {\sf GA(Rnd)} (Mean 0.206), are characterised by a pronounced U-shaped or bimodal distribution, with high frequencies at both $\alpha(\sigma)\approx 0.0$ and $\alpha(\sigma)\approx 1.0$, though the latter is much less frequent.
 This distributional profile is critical, as it confirms that their low mean performance is not due to moderate solution quality across all runs, but rather a consequence of a high frequency of near-complete failures being averaged with a minority of successful, near-optimal runs.
+This empirical behaviour is entirely consistent with the theoretical expectations established in Section~\ref{sec:convergence}.
+Without the structural guidance of local search, the pure CE method frequently succumbs to probabilistic stagnation, resulting precisely in the high volume of failed runs observed here.